 Local food experience out of the tourist area – In every city or town, the highest prices are around tourist hotspots (centrum and main attraction).
 One of the greatest travel tips that work everywhere is to eat there where the locals do.

 Be the chef – Food in Italian restaurants is pretty expensive.
-If you don’t have deep pockets, then the easiest way to cut down expenses on food is cooking by yourself.
+If you don’t have deep pockets, cooking by yourself is the easiest way to cut down on food expenses.
 Get your ingredients from discount groceries and for example cook pasta in the hostel kitchen.

 Free Walking Tours – The best way to get to know about the city is through guided tours.
 Most of the cities in Italy have free guided tours around the main sights.
 I recommend using that, but make sure to tip the guide in the end.